 Convalescent plasma donor eligibility

 To donate plasma, you must meet certain eligibility criteria.
-Eligible donors must have had COVID-19, which must be documented by a laboratory test and be recovered from COVID-19, including:
+Eligible donors must have:

 - have no history of cancer diagnosis

 - be at least 17 years of age

 - be in good health on day of donation

 - meet eligibility qualifications as a blood donor

 Those who meet the plasma donation eligibility criteria and who are willing and able to do so will be asked to donate twice within a three-month period, with at least four weeks between donations.

 How to donate convalescent plasma at MD Anderson